 Centre for Science and Philosophy

-The centre promotes the interpretation of science through collaboration with other disciplines.
+The Centre promotes the understanding of science through collaboration with other disciplines.
+Director: Professor James Ladyman

 Foundational Studies Bristol